 There is an old fashioned trading store, where children can learn the value of knowledge at the same time as the art of trading.
 (Currently closed until update is complete.)

-There is a Children's Activity Room containing children's crafts, and books.
+There is a Children's Activity Room with a small kitchen, tables, chairs, and craft supplies.
 Thursdays, during the Newburg school year, it is used by a group of children for our After School Program.
 It is also available for birthday parties, meetings, etc. Contact us for more information.

 There is a Children's Libray featuring several bookshelves filled with colorful, interesting books on a variety of topics and a comfy rocking chair to read in (donated by the family of Linda Richards).